Postpartum Anxiety: What It Feels Like and How to Cope - Baby Chick

 First, nothing you did caused the presence of anxiety.
 Secondly, giving birth and transitioning to parenthood (whether your first or fifth child) can be challenging.
 But here are some ways you can cope with PPA:

 • Talk it through.
 Reach out to friends, family, or your partner.
-Share your worries fears and actively ask for support.
-It shows strength, not weakness, to ask for and accept help.
+Share your worries and fears and actively ask for support.
+Asking for and accepting help shows strength, not weakness.

 • Join a mother’s group or support group for other new parents.